Less asphalt, more green

 KEY ISSUE #3: The developer has not shown the capacity to see this project through

-The developer has continually failed, over four years, to present a compliant plan for this park.
+The developer has continually failed, over six years, to present a compliant plan for this park.
+It has waited for almost three years to come back to the planning board after the court directed it to do so.

 DEP says, “This project needs a closer look to ensure compliance to the local ordinances and the Guidelines.”